-Note: You only have to replace the fan unit if a Fan Speed alarm occurs.
+Note: You only have to replace a fan unit if the Fan Speed alarm occurs.

-- It is important that before you start work on any equipment, you read the "Safety Rules" on page 120. - If the sub-rack is not installed in the rack, place it on a stable surface. - Hot surface
+- It is important that before you start work on any equipment, you read the "Safety Rules" on page 145. - If the sub-rack is not installed in the rack, place it on a stable surface.